It’s the most important living document your organisation will have. Here’s how to get it right.

 Writing a handbook for your small business is only the first step in the process.
 It’s equally important to ensure your team can easily find it and access it.

-Long gone are the days when employee handbooks were written as physical objects, printed on paper and stored in a dusty cabinet — out of sight and out of mind.
+Long gone are the days when employee handbooks were written as physical objects, printed on paper, and stored in a dusty cabinet — out of sight and out of mind.
 But even now that small businesses are much more digital, it is still common for handbooks to get lost in shared drives, hidden in forgotten subfolders.

 Handbooks are only useful when they’re easy to find.
 For this reason, we’ve made it possible to store your employee handbook directly inside Charlie’s software.

-This way, your team can access the information they need, whenever they need it, in a place they’re familiar with.
+With a self-service HR software, your team can access the information they need, whenever they need it, in a place they’re familiar with.

 This is also great for new joiners: they’ll be able to get familiar with your company policies and processes, all in one place, without you having to spend hours pulling documents together.